Azure/connectthedots/Azure/ARMTemplate/Readme.md

 - IoT Hub Sku: you can select F1 (free), S1 or S2 (see [here](https://azure.microsoft.com/en-us/pricing/details/iot-hub/) for details on pricing for these skus).
 Note that only 1 instance of the free SKU of IoT Hub is allowed per Azure subscription.
 - Package Uri: this is where the Azure Resource Manager will look for the web site WebDeploy package.
 If you want to customize and deploy/re-deploy the site, read [this](../WebSite/WebSitePublish.md).

+**Important**: the IoT Hub SKU selected by default is an S1 which has a cost (see pricing details link above).
+If you want to use the free tier, remember to switch the selection to F1.
+You will then be limited to 8K messages/day.
 Once you have made your selections, click on **Next**

 ![](images/AzureDeploy2.png)